Sustainable Design Part 4 – Tips on Hiring a Green Builder

-Green Living Builders Melbourne.
-So far we’ve covered an introduction to sustainable home design, given you some great actions to take to improve your current home’s energy efficiency and shown you how to design a super efficient home extension using the principles of passive design.
+Green living so far we’ve covered an introduction to sustainable home design, given you some great actions to take to improve your current home’s energy efficiency and shown you how to design a super efficient home extension using the principles of passive design.
 Finally, in part 4 we are going to cover:

 - How energy compliant does your new home/ home addition need to be?

 - What is a Green Living builder?

 - Tips for environmentally preferred outcomes when hiring a builder.

 How energy compliant does a new home/ home addition need to be?